cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

 3. Click **Next**, and do the following:

-  - Choose a Microsoft cloud service to assess for compliance from the **Select a product** drop down list.
+    a.
+Choose a Microsoft cloud service to assess for compliance from the **Select a product** drop down list.

-  - Choose a certification to assess the selected cloud service against from the **Select a certification** drop down list.
+    b.
+Choose a certification to assess the selected cloud service against from the **Select a certification** drop down list.

 4. Click **Add to Dashboard** to create the Assessment; the assessment will be added to the Compliance Manager dashboard as a new tile at the end of the list of existing tiles.